dylanesque/Cheatsheets/next_js.md

 }
 ```

--Import withApollo into the index js, and wrap the component
+- Import withApollo into the index js, and wrap the component

--Install the isomorphic unfetch package
+- Don't forget to nstall the `isomorphic-unfetch` package

+# Data Fetching

--getInitialProps is a React lifecycle method that doesn't exist in main React;
+- getInitialProps is a React lifecycle method that doesn't exist in main React

+## How Pre-rendering works

+1) Request is sent to route
+2) Pre-rendered page is returned
+3) Page is hydrated with React code once loaded
+4) Page/Application is interactive

+## Static Generation

+- In which a page is pre-generated during build time: This happens by default with pages that only consist of basic HTML, etc.

 # Routing